AntonelaMalii/CSLab/Lab3/README.md

 7. Select or deselect all options in one click;
 8. Create and save a policy that contains only the selected options under the same name or a different one.
+9. Perform an audit of the workstation, using the options that were selected;
+10. Output the results of the audit on screen.

 ## Technologies
 1. Python3 and Tkinter